FrauenLoop-Berlin/web201-summer2022-herokuFlaskTemplate/code_snippets/user_registration_and_login.md

 login_manager.login_view = 'login'
 login_manager.login_message_category = 'info'
 ```

+Now, there is no link in the site yet, but you can try to access ``/login`` on your app to try out the login form.
+You should be able to use some usser data you registered, to login successfully.
+At this point, because we do not show anywhere in the site if the user is logged in or not, after a successfull login you get redirected
+to the home page and nothing else changes.
+It is hard to tell if login is working / we have a logged in user or not.
+Next step will be to improve on that, we will change the navigation bar to reflect if the user is logged in or not!

 ### Step 5 - Use the current_user to display conditionally some content (login link / new location)